RUB-InfSec/simblock/docs/en/usage.md

 # SimBlock User Guide
+## 0. Acknowledgement
+This implementation is based on the Simblock simulator published at https://github.com/dsg-titech/simblock

 ## 1. Environment requirements
 SimBlock is available on operating systems such as Windows, MacOS, Ubuntu Linux or any Unix platform that supports Java.
 It requires JDK and Gradle with the following versions.

 Note that the repository of SimBlock includes Gradle wrapper so that you can also install Gradle automatically (we mention it later).